sdegutis/immaculatalibrary.com/site/data/snippets/2022-01-15-the-interior-virtues-serve-god-and-the-exterior-virtues-serve-the-interior-virtues.md

 ---
 published: true
+title: >-
-title: The interior virtues serve God, and the exterior virtues serve the interior virtues
+  The interior virtues serve God, and the exterior virtues serve the interior virtues
 archiveSlug: sinnersguide00luis
 archivePage: '455'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 294
 ---

 > There is no doubt that the virtues of the first class are more meritorious and pleasing to God than those of the second.